Reserve a Space

 - Groups are expected to arrive on time, and use rooms for the period reserved.
 If a group does not arrive within 10 minutes of reservation time, the room may be used as a common study area.

-Library Spaces are available to Drexel faculty and staff for learning activities including: instruction, collaborative meetings/discussions, independent study, brainstorming, or interdisciplinary activities.
+Classrooms and conference rooms are available for use by Drexel faculty and staff only.
+Drexel faculty and staff may use Libraries classrooms and conference rooms for learning activities such as: instruction, collaborative meetings/discussions, independent study, brainstorming, or interdisciplinary activities.
 These spaces are not intended to replace offices or departmental conference rooms and include learning labs, computer classrooms and conference rooms.

 Spaces vary in capacity and features.
 See reservation link for details.